Golden jackal: Description

 The golden jackal is similar to the gray wolf but is distinguished by its smaller size, lighter weight, more elongated torso, less-prominent forehead, shorter legs and tail, and a muzzle that is narrower and more pointed.
 The legs are long in relation to its body, and the feet are slender with small pads.
 Males measure 71–85 cm in body length and females 69–73 cm.
 Males weigh 6–14 kg and females weigh 7–11 kg.
 The shoulder height is 45–50 cm for both.
-In comparison, the smallest wolf is the Arabian wolf (Canis lupus arabs), which weighs on average 20 kg.
+In comparison, the smallest grey wolf subspecies is the Arabian wolf (Canis lupus arabs), which weighs on average 20 kg.